 Salary After Attending: $67,200

-Liberty University is an accredited online Christian school that offers a variety of online degree programs in addition to its divinity and theology programs.
-Their online format supports everything from associate’s up to doctoral degrees.
+Liberty University is an accredited online Christian institution that offers a variety of online degrees in addition to its divinity and theology programs.
+Their virtual format supports everything from associate’s to doctoral degrees and supports 71% of the student body.
 Liberty takes pride in having been a “leader in distance learning for over 30 years.”
-The school operates several programs that only take eight weeks to complete, allowing students to enroll at the most convenient time for them.
-Overall, Liberty ranks in the top 1% of online colleges for academic quality, affordability, and accessibility.
+The school operates several accelerated eight-week programs that allow students to enroll at a time most convenient for them.
+Overall, Liberty falls within the top 1% of online colleges for academic quality, affordability, and accessibility.

-Niche.com gives the school a grade rating of ‘A-,’ with diversity, student life, and academics being some of its strongest-ranking aspects.
-Among the best colleges in America to study criminal justice, Liberty sits at #2.
-It is also the 3rd most conservative college in America.
-However, that aspect is likely to be more noticeable on the physical campus.
+Niche.com awarded the school an overall grade rating of ‘A-‘ for diversity, student life, and academics.
+Liberty is among the best colleges to study criminal justice, sitting at the #2 spot in the nation.
+It is also the 3rd most conservative college in America, an aspect that is likely to be noticed primarily on the physical campus.
 Students give Liberty professors a grade-rating of ‘B-‘ overall.
-In total, 71% of students take courses entirely online.

 8. University of Maryland Global Campus